 How does blockchain work?

-To understand what blockchain is all about, you need to learn the three key concepts behind it: blocks, nodes, and miners.
+To understand what blockchain is all about, you need to learn the three key concepts behind it: blocks, miners, and nodes.

 Every chain consists of a number of blocks.
 And every block includes three basic elements: